djotaku/adventofcode/2020/Day_13/README.md

 "I think this involves Greatest Common Multiple or something like that.
 Or maybe greatest Common Multiple PLUS 1 for each index distance from the first bus."

+That didn't yield results so I decided to try and brute-force it.
 ## What I Learned

 ### Generic